trendmicro/terraform-provider-conformity/docs/guides/azure_app_registry/azure_app_registry_provider.md

 ---
-page_title: "Configure Azure App Registry Provider - cloudconformity_terraform"
+page_title: "Configure Azure App Registry Provider"
 subcategory: "Accounts"
 description: |-
   Provides instruction on how to configure Providers to Update Azure Cloud Conformity resources using Terraform.